Water Feature Repair

 Did you lose water with the pump off?

-If the leak is not around your skimmer, then you can try to find the tear in the liner around the waterline.
-It is possible to patch the tear.
+If the leak is not around your skimmer, then you can try to find either a hole in the liner around where the water dropped to or a low edge.
+It might be possible to patch the hole.
+It depends on the age of the liner.
 Please note that this is a VERY rare occurrence with quality 45mil rubber liner!

 Your other option, which might be easier but also a lot more money: to replace the liner completely.